 Is it easy to navigate through your website?

-Should your prospects want to check additional info (delivery conditions, customer reviews, feature descriptions, etc.), would it be easy to find it?
+Should your contacts want to check additional info (delivery conditions, customer reviews, feature descriptions, etc.), would it be easy to find it?
 Make sure that the menu buttons are clear and the navigation is user-friendly.
 You may want to add a search option too.

 Are the call-to-action buttons visible and engaging?